-To my wonderful wife Wendy, kids: Jane, Jared, Brandon & Hailey, and patient family without whom this work is meaningless.
+Jane, Jared, Brandon & Hailey, and to our patient extended family without whom this work is meaningless.

-In memory of Marilyn A. Krueger, mother, mentor and to my father Erwin

-Krueger (LL) who taught me to stick with it until job is done.
+In memory of Marilyn A. Krueger, mother, mentor and to my father Erwin Krueger (LL) who taught me to stick with it until job is done.